BelickNicko/AutoCVAT/README.md

 If you need to get the annotations of specific classes from YOLO, then you can see their numbers:
 [COCO classes supported by YOLO models][2]

-An example of json file being created for creating classes in a cat project:
+An example of json file for creating classes in a cat project:
 ```
 [
   {